Frequently Asked Questions

 For more information about the effectiveness of different strategies to support children who have social and emotional difficulties leading to barriers in learning, please download the document: "Support for pupils with emotional and behavioural difficulties (EBD) in mainstream primary school classrooms: A systematic review of the effectiveness of interventions."

 Many schools use Fagus to capture and measure social and emotional develomental progress.
 Teachers feel that the data from the Fagus materials is more meaningful and specific to an individual's personal, social and emotional needs as it identifies specific areas of concern, and enables teachers to create very relevant goals, objectives and plans to support their pupil's emotional and social well-being and also creates solid and quantifiable data (quantitative start and end points) to monitor progress and provide evidence that additional funding is being put to good use.
 The Fagus data has supported, supplemented and enriched existing information in a child's Educational, Health and Care Plans, Personal Education Plans, Individual Education Plans and annual reviews.

-Yes, the Fagus Developmental Guides have been peer-reviewed and evaluated by a team of academics from the Psychology Department at Royal Holloway, University of London.
+Then the Fagus Developmental Guides were peer-reviewed and evaluated by a team of academics from the Psychology Department at Royal Holloway, University of London.
 The team have endorsed the guides with the following statement on our Developmental Guides tab.

 Download this informative leaflet on PPP funding by PAC-UK (the UK's leading independent Adoption Support Agency).

 All profits from Fagus go directly to Beech Lodge School – a not-for-profit charitable school for children aged 7-17 who have emotional and social difficulties.